What were you doing when this article caught your eye? Chances are, you were having trouble concentrating on another project.

 Then, there’s your smartphone.
 Every few seconds, you get a new notification from Twitter, Instagram, or CNN.
 Each time, your eyes dart from your computer screen to your phone.
 You’d hate to miss something, right?

 The Fix: Schedule Your Day

-Even amid the coronavirus pandemic, you can put together a daily schedule.
+Even amid the coronavirus pandemic, you can put together a daily schedule to help when you have trouble focusing.
 While a little flexibility is important, you should set aside blocks of time for tasks you know you’ll need to complete.

 Schedule time to:

-- and run that Zoom tutorial with your partner again.
+- Run that Zoom tutorial with your partner again

-Those gaps in between?
-Those are buffer times.
+Leave short gaps in between as buffer times in case something goes over the intended time.
 Everyone needs to unwind with a good distraction now and again.
 The key is controlling when you do so, rather than letting it control you.